jalpp/Chesslise/README.md

 # How Can I help?

- 1. You can star this project to let me know you support this bot
- 2. You can fork the bot, and start playing with it by having your own [discord token](https://www.writebots.com/discord-bot-token/)
+ 1. You can fork the bot, and start playing with it by having your own [discord token](https://www.writebots.com/discord-bot-token/)